GameRoMan/lichess-api/README.md

 # lichess-api

-A simple API wrapper for lichess.org
+A simple Python wrapper for Lichess API